 3. A sense of worth

-Practicing lifelong learning allows for meaningful community involvement and gives you a sense that you are an incredible asset.
+Practising lifelong learning allows for meaningful community involvement and gives you a sense that you are an incredible asset.
 By taking part in educational programs and by enjoying an active social life, retirement is suddenly a whole lot more enjoyable.